mohnishbasha/support-metrics-client/docs/intro.rst

 Enhanced data collection
 ----------
-For licenced customers, Confluent collects additional metrics that help proactively identify issues in the field.
+For licensed customers, Confluent collects additional metrics that help proactively identify issues in the field.

 What metrics are collected?
 ~~~~~~~~~~~~~~~~~~~~~~